 Fortunately, alternatives to the high deposits exist.
 We’ve pulled together a list of the best secured cards that require a deposit and/or credit union membership fee of $200 or less.

-$200 minimum deposit: Discover it® Secured
+$200 minimum deposit with rewards: Discover it® Secured

 Here are the benefits of the Discover it® Secured in more detail: